iamdustan/smoothscroll/README.md

 - Internet Explorer 10
 - Internet Explorer 9

-_If you have tested this and worked as expected in a different browser let us know so we can add it to the list, if not [https://github.com/iamdustan/smoothscroll/issues][let us know too!]_
+_If you have tested this and worked as expected in a different browser let us know so we can add it to the list, if not [let us know too!](https://github.com/iamdustan/smoothscroll/issues)_

 ## Standards documentation